-People living in poor, marginalised states with dysfunctional institutions often struggle to buy food and other necessities, or to move around their own countries, stymied as they are by conflict, territorial fragmentation, and failures in transport, communications, and market enforcement.
+Conflict can lead to food insecurity.
+People living in poor, marginalised states with dysfunctional institutions often struggle to source and buy food and other necessities, or to move around their own countries, stymied as they are by conflict, territorial fragmentation, and failures in transport, communications, and market enforcement.
 These issues would serve as a major impediment for normally functioning markets in otherwise functional economies.
-But in where the rule of law is scarce and informal institutions are prominent, the markets appear to be surprisingly resilient in the wake of such adversities.
+At the same time, in places where the rule of law is scarce but informal institutions are prominent, markets appear to be surprisingly resilient in the wake of such adversities.
 Commenting on the resilience of Mogadishu after the truck bomb, one Somali noted that, “There is a blast in Mogadishu destroying whole buildings and you see the next day people start renovating.
 Life goes on.
 Those who died have died.
 We have to think about those who live now.
 They need life.”
 (Burke & Ahmed, 20 December 2017).

-This project will study food markets in many cities across Africa and Southeast Asia to address two interrelated overarching questions: (i) Does conflict affect consumers’ well-being by altering a proper functionality of food markets? (ii) Does conflict alter farmers’ well-being by impacting their decision to strategically store their produce over the course of the post-harvest period?
-In addressing these questions, this study will prepare an answer to third highly relevant policy-oriented question: (iii) Can we predict when, where, and how conflict, and conflict-driven food insecurity will occur in the wake of local and international shocks?
+This project will study food markets in many cities across Africa and Southeast Asia to address two interrelated overarching questions: (i) How does conflict affect consumers’ well-being by altering the proper functionality of food markets? (ii) How does conflict alter farmers’ well-being by impacting their decision to strategically store their produce over the course of the post-harvest period?
+In addressing these questions, this study will prepare an answer to highly relevant policy-oriented questions: (iii) Can we predict when, where, and how conflict will lead to food insecurity? (iv) How can informal institutions mitigate conflict-related food insecurity?

-A consistent problem in understanding the politics and economics of conflict-affected, marginalised or autocratic states is the lack of good data to measure state capacity, or to track the relationship between institutions, conflict, and development.
-What effect, for instance, did the al-Shabaab terrorist attack have on food markets across Somalia, or on the ability of Somalis to acquire food and other necessities?
-How was the effect of the terrorist attack mediated through Somalia’s institutions?
-This is extremely hard to determine in such states because basic governance data is so often missing or inaccurate (Coggins, 2016; Jerven, 2013).

-While many of the standard state capacity measures are unavailable or unreliable in marginalised states that experience high levels of conflict or poverty, micro-data on commodity prices and exchange rates in different markets often are available.
-Movement and co-movement of prices in spatially separated markets can measure the degree of connectedness between the locations.
-We ask what market integration can tell us about state capacity and institutional strength across territory during distressed and relatively stable times?
-Moreover, is it possible to use market integration as a backdoor for understanding events and improving conditions within otherwise opaque settings?

 Aims

-First, we will develop an innovative spatiotemporal framework that links market integration with the rule of law and ethnic disparity within and between marginalised or conflict-affected states.
-Second, we will use this framework to understand the effect of conflict on food security in places that are geographically or ethnically detached from the rest of the country or region.
-Third, we will apply the framework to elicit early warning signals of food crises and famines in response to elevated levels of conflict and violence moderated by external shocks that disrupt global commodity markets.
+First, we will develop an innovative spatiotemporal framework that links market integration with (1) the rule of law and ethnic disparity within and between conflict-affected states; and (2) different types of conflict initiated by different types of conflict actors.
+Second, we will use this framework to understand the effects of conflict, and potential mitigating factors, on food security in places that are geographically or ethnically detached from the rest of the country or region.
+Third, we will apply the framework to elicit early warning signals of food crises and famines in response to elevated levels of conflict and violence.

 Background